Algorithmic-Personalization/server/README.md

 - adjust the files `config.dist.yaml` and `docker-compose.dist.yaml` to your needs, remove the `.dist` suffix
 - don't forget to setup the mailer in `config.yaml`, if using gmail, use 2-FA with an app password
-- setup the virtual hosts defined in `docs`, customizing the domain names (and ports if the defaults are not used)
+- setup the virtual hosts defined in `docs`, customizing the domain names (and ports if the defaults are not used) for apache, enable the following modules:
+    - `sudo a2enmod proxy`
+    - `sudo a2enmod proxy_http`
 - enable SSL on the virtual hosts using let's encrypt
 - put the correct urls in `config.extension.dist.ts` and remove the `.dist` suffix
 - define the users that will be able to create an admin account in `adminsWhitelist.ts`